rodrigols89/studies/modules/aicodes/docs/ann-dp/README.md

        - **NOTE:** The result is a matrix with `n_inputs rows` and `n_neurons columns`, filled with random values.
  - `self.biases = np.zeros((1, n_neurons))`
    - We’ll initialize the biases with the shape of (1, n_neurons), as a row vector, which will let us easily add it to the result of the dot product later, without additional operations like transposition.
-   - Why zero biases?
-     - It sometimes may be appropriate to initialize the biases to some non-zero number, but the most common initialization for biases is 0.

 </details>